hrithik18k/Hack-a-Thon/README.md

 - **Backend:** Hosted dynamically on [Render](https://render.com/), equipped with customized conditional logic to prevent crashing whether running side-by-side with React or functioning as a standalone API.
 - **Frontend:** Continually deployed securely as a Static Site relying on environment variables.

-> **Important Note regarding Environment Variables:** Since `.env` files are rightfully part of `.gitignore`, production credentials must be manually entered into the Render Environment variable dashboards for both backend services and frontend static deployments to function successfully.

 ---